AbhishekRathi-26/online-retail-sales-analysis/README.md

 ## 📌 Project Overview

-This project uses the **Online Retail Dataset** from the UCI Machine Learning Repository, representing transactions of a UK-based online retail business specializing in giftware and home décor products.
+This project uses the Online Retail Dataset from the UCI Machine Learning Repository.
+The dataset contains transactions occurring between December 2010 and December 2011 for a UK-based registered non-store online retail business that primarily sells unique all-occasion gifts.

 The objective of this project was to clean, analyze, and visualize retail transaction data to generate actionable business insights through an interactive Tableau dashboard.